Skip to main contentSkip to article

 Example 4 — West Latimer 2018-build townhouse at $980K, 650 m to Willowbrook Station

-3-bedroom 1,520 sq ft three-storey townhouse, 2018 build, West Latimer (between 196 and 200 Street), 650 metres walking distance to the future Willowbrook SkyTrain Station — INSIDE the 800-metre TOD-premium radius.
+3-bedroom 1,520 sq ft three-storey townhouse, 2018 build, West Latimer (between 196 and 200 Street), 650 metres walking distance to the future Willowbrook SkyTrain Station — inside the 800-metre transit-oriented-development radius.
 PTT: 1% × $200K + 2% × $780K = $2K + $15.6K = $17.6K.
-The TOD-radius math: per BC TOD literature, the corridor premium of 10–20% typically lands within 12 months of station opening (late 2029).
-For a 2026 buyer holding to 2030, modelling a +$98K to +$196K corridor-premium on the $980K base is reasonable.
-The trade-off vs. The Towers at Latimer Heights example: smaller unit, no concrete high-rise amenity stack, but inside the TOD radius rather than outside.
+The station-radius context: in past BC station openings, walkable-radius properties re-rated by roughly 10–20% in the year around opening.
+Whether Willowbrook follows that pattern is what a corridor buyer is weighing; past precedents are a reference, not a guarantee.
+The trade-off against The Towers at Latimer Heights example above: a smaller unit and no concrete high-rise amenity stack, but inside the station radius rather than outside.
 Different math, different decisions.

 Frequently asked questions